-I actually have a personal recorder, a small handheld 8-track recorder.
+I actually have a personal recorder, a small handheld eight-track recorder.
 It records 24 bits, so I'm getting really good...
-You know, I have in the palm of my hand now greater than the equivalent to what I had when I did the soundtrack back in the '70s.
-I've got all that in the palm of my hand plus digital effects built in, plus a lot of other things.
+What I have in the palm of my hand is greater than what I had when I did the soundtrack back in the 70s.
+I've got all that, plus digital effects built in, plus a lot of other things.
 That's what I use for recording, and I've got a really good synthesizer, a mini Nova that is just awesome.
 It's analog-style, emulated analog.
 Just an incredible instrument.
-And I've got a percussion controller device, sampler called the Beat Thing, which is awesome.
+And I've got a percussion controller device, a sampler called the Beat Thing, which is awesome.
 I've got good instruments and I'm able to do what I need to do.
 I'm so proficient at programming that I can get any sound I want.
 I did so much experimentation that I know intrinsically how to develop a sound out of one's imagination.

 Once in a while I play live.
 I've been recording this thing called Ghost Highway, that came out of a live recording.
 Once in a while I get to get up on stage and play in front of an audience.
-It's a small audience, but it's still fun to do, I love to do it, I love playing live.
+It's a small audience, but it's still fun to do.
+I love to do it, I love playing live.
 There's really no replacement for it.
 I don't program my music.
-I do perform my music, so it's not as though I'm programming it, I'm actually playing it and I sometimes collaborate with other musicians here.
+I perform my music.
+I'm actually playing it and I sometimes collaborate with other musicians here.

 You replaced Jimmy Page on Lucifer Rising and you used to play with the guys from Love who used to jam with Jimi Hendrix....

 I didn't get to play with Jimi, I was playing with Johnny Echols.
 He wasn't Jimi, but he was cool.
 Good guitar player.